wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

   * ``xivo-ctid-ng`` to ``wazo-calld``
   * ``xivo-dird`` to ``wazo-dird``

-  Each service as the following changes:
+* Each service has the following changes:

   * The custom configuration has been moved to :file:`/etc/<new-service-name>/conf.d/`.
   * The log file has been renamed to :file:`<new-service-name>.log`.